muquit/privategpt/README.md

 - Then install say 2 Large Language Models (LLMS), I use mistral and llama3.
 You can install as many as you like provided your system has plenty of memory.
 Here is how to install and query models.
-You can run any model from ollama page.
-It is also possible to convert any GGUF models from huggingface to ollama modes and use them.
+You can run any model from (ollama models)[https://ollama.com/library] page.
+It is also possible to convert any GGUF models from huggingface to ollama models and use them.
 I will add instructions on how to do that ...

 ```
 ollama pull mistral